zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-The good thing about an [alias][15] would be that it does not create any overhead for
-object and will not change the object layout.
-This solution has also some
+The good thing about an [alias][15] is that it does not create any overhead for the object and will not change its layout.
+This solution also has some
-serious drawbacks.
+severe drawbacks.
 The most obvious is that we need to break with the
-[proposed][2] declaration completly.
-A more serious issue in the usage would
-be that we would have a different [lookup behaviour][16].
+[proposed][2] declaration completely.
+A more severe issue in the usage would be having a different [lookup behavior][16].
 An [alias][15] is not
-considered for an [argument-dependent lookup][16] this means we can not use it
-in the same way like we could use it as a class.
+considered for an [argument-dependent lookup][16]; this means we can not use it in the same way as we could use it as a class.

 #### Signature Change

 The third option to fix the issue would be to change the signature for our
 implementation.
-This is the variant which was choosen for the
-[reference implementation][6].
-There the template class declaration looks like:
+The [reference implementation][6] has chosen this variant.
+There the template class declaration looks like this:

 ```cpp
 template<class Sig, class = typename _qual_fn_sig<Sig>::function>